OliverHennhoefer/unquad/docs/source/user_guide/best_practices.md

 # Best Practices Guide

-This guide provides recommendations for using unquad effectively in different scenarios with the new API.
+This guide provides recommendations for using nonconform effectively in different scenarios with the new API.

 ## Data Preparation